Car Insurance When Buying vs Leasing: Coverage Requirements and Costs

 • Can't drop collision/comprehensive to save money

 That said, the insurance cost difference between a leased and a financed vehicle of the same make and model is usually modest — both require full coverage.
 The big savings come after a financed vehicle is paid off, when you can reassess whether you still need comprehensive and collision.
-Learn more about liability vs. full coverage costs to understand the long-term financial picture.
+Learn more about full coverage vs. liability costs to understand the long-term financial picture.

 Don't Underinsure a Leased Vehicle

 If your insurer discovers you're carrying coverage below what your lease requires, you could be in breach of your lease agreement.
-This can result in the leasing company force-placing their own insurance on the vehicle — often at a much higher cost — and billing you for it.
+This can result in the leasing company force-placing their own insurance on the vehicle — often at 2–10x the normal cost — and billing you for it.
+Always match or exceed the coverage limits listed in your lease contract.

 Smart Savings Made Simple!